haiwera-silk-cd/magento-devdocs/guides/v2.2/extension-dev-guide/message-queues/config-mq.md

 Parameter | Description
 --- | ---
 name | A string that uniquely identifies the topic.
 A topic name should be a series of strings that are separated by periods.
-The leftmost string should be the most general, and each string afterward should narrow the scope.
-For example, to describe actions for tending to pets, you might create names such as `cat.white.feed` and `dog.retriever.walk`.
+The leftmost string should be the most general, and each string afterward should narrow the scope. 例如， to describe actions for tending to pets, you might create names such as `cat.white.feed` and `dog.retriever.walk`.
 Wildcards are not supported in the `communication.xml` file. request | Specifies the data type of the topic. response | Specifies the format of the response.
 This parameter is required if you are defining a synchronous topic.
 Omit this parameter if you are defining an asynchronous topic. schema | The interface that describes the structure of the message.
 The format must be  `<module>\Api\<ServiceName>::<methodName>`.